dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

 keeps evolving and diverging from cross-platform graphics.
 This has caused some confusion over why some things don't work well on Unix or don't work at all.

+The cross-platform implementation of `System.Drawing.Common` is mainly provided on the native side, via `libgdiplus`.
+It's effectively a re-implementation of the parts of Windows that `System.Drawing.Common` is depending on.
+As you can imagine, that makes `libgdiplus` a very non-trivial component.
+It's around 30k lines of pretty old C code, virtually untested, and lacks a lot of functionality. `libgdiplus` also has a lot of external dependencies for all the image processing and text rendering, such as `cairo`, `pango`, and other native libraries, which makes maintaining and shipping it even more challenging.

+Since `System.Drawing.Common` was really designed to be a thin wrapper over Windows technologies, its cross-platform implementation is a bit like a square peg in a round hole; it's subpar because it was only designed with Windows in mind.

 Since the inclusion of the Mono cross-platform implementation we spent lot of time redirecting issues to `libgdiplus` that never got fixed, or helping people install `libgdiplus` correctly (because it's not part of .NET Core proper).
-We have thought about our options, and to support `System.Drawing.Common` properly on Unix we'd need to make `libgdiplus` a first-class citizen and ship it as part of the product:

-* `libgdiplus` doesn't ship with all operating systems by default, unlike other native libraries we depend on (icu, openssl).

-* `libgdiplus` is community driven, so a lot of issues/PRs just go stale and are never looked at.

-* There is no servicing story for bugs and security issues.

-However, making `libgdiplus` a first-class citizen is costly.
-It's around 30k lines of pretty old C code, virtually untested, and lacks a lot of functionality. `libgdiplus` also has a lot of external dependencies for all the image processing and text rendering, such as `cairo`, `pango`, and other native libraries, which makes shipping even more challenging.

-We've also hit some memory leaks or double free'd memory that weren't fixed in `libgdiplus` and that we had to work around because they were potential security issues.
-This makes it harder as we are basically on our “own” for those security issues. `libgdiplus` is a library we don't own, but that we must spend time investigating issues and proposing fixes.
+This is very different from other external dependencies we have taken, for example, `icu` or `openssl`, which are high-quality libraries, rather than poorly maintained re-implementation of Windows components.
+Thus, we have come to believe that it's not viable to get `libgdiplus` to the point where its feature set and quality is on par with the rest of the .NET stack.

 We have noticed (such as from analysis of NuGet packages) that `System.Drawing.Common` is used on cross-platform mostly for image manipulation